opendott-smartcities/II/README.md

 # II
-Documenting the second year of research, looking at (waste prevention in) smart cities
+Documenting the second year of research, looking at (waste prevention in) smart cities.

-## Log

-### 11.02.2021

-First challenge: how to call this repository?
-I struggled a bit with it.
-Prototyping?
-Valooe?
-Year 2?
-2021 (or is it still 2020)?
-I ended up calling it "II", only to reference that I'll use it to document my second year of research.
-I can always change my mind later and rename or fork it.
+During the second year of the [OpenDoTT](https://opendott.org) project, I am expected to create prototypes related to my research on waste prevention in smart cities.
+A summary of my plans for that can be seen on [this blog post](https://is.efeefe.me/opendott/prototyping).

+This repository starts with three subfolders:

+- [prototyping](prototyping), where I am documenting the progress of the prototypes themselves;
+- [references](references) with URLs, articles and media relevant for this phase of the project;
+- [log](log) with meta-documentation about this repository, in tandem with my [research blog](https://is.efeefe.me/opendott).

+I keep also a [link collection](https://links.efeefe.me/?searchtags=opendott) since my research started.